The Grand Explorer

 Punakaiki

-Day 10 - Walk Awaroa to Totaranui and water taxi to Kaiteriteri
+Day 10 - Walk Torrent Bay to Marahau

-Leaving Awaroa by foot, you’ll spend the morning passing through secluded beaches and native forest on your way to the clear waters of Totaranui.
-From here, a water taxi will transport you back to Kaiteriteri where you’ll swap sea legs for wheels and begin your journey southwest to the seaside village of Punakaiki in the heart of Paparoa National Park.
+Leaving Torrent Bay by foot, you’ll spend the morning passing through secluded beaches and native forests on your way to the clear waters of Marahau.
+From here, we'll begin your journey southwest to the seaside village of Punakaiki in the heart of Paparoa National Park.

 Tonight we stay at Punakaiki Beachside Resort*